fbpx

 Where to Buy a Horseback Archery Bow

 Alibow is a popular place recommended to me by other mounted archers for buying mounted archery bows.
 Unfortunately though, it’s based in China.
 They have fantastic quality bows.
 It can just take a while to arrive in the United States.
-However, there are a few archery shops in the United States that import them in a regular basis and keep them in stock.
+However, there are a few archery shops in the United States that import them on a regular basis and keep them in stock.
 You probably won’t save any money between ordering from Alibow or ordering from a US archery shop, but you’ll probably receive the bow sooner if you order from a US-based archery shop.
 Personally, I got my bow from Tennessee Valley Archery.

 Arrows for Mounted Archery